How do I open an account?

 - Risk tolerance

 - Time horizon

 By discussing your needs and evaluating your individual investment temperament, the right choice(s) become apparent.

 No fee to establish the account.
 Accounts are charged 1.5% of the account value annually, assessed quarterly in advance.

 Can I change if I don’t like my selection?

 Absolutely.
-Just a little paperwork to fill out to switch.
 With no fees to enter or exit, there is no disincentive to stay in a position you are not happy with.

 What are the account minimums?